manuel-di-iorio/yobitjs/README.md

 Node.js API for the Yobit Crypto Currency Exchange
 ===============

-Note: This repository is a fork of https://github.com/kwiksand/yobit which was unmaintained and untested.
+Note: This repository is a fork of https://github.com/kwiksand/yobit which was untested.

 **Example:**
 ```js